King Edward Mine: Open days

-The mine holds an annual open day as a celebration of mining in Cornwall, the day after Camborne's Trevithick day.
-In 2009 it is held on 26 April and features local brass bands and dancers as well as demonstrations of vanning, vintage tractors, cars and stationary engines, a model railway exhibition and mine models.
+Up to 2020 the mine held an annual open day as a celebration of mining in Cornwall, the day after Camborne's Trevithick day.
+In 2009 it was held on 26 April and featured local brass bands and dancers as well as demonstrations of vanning, vintage tractors, cars and stationary engines, a model railway exhibition and mine models.

+International Mining Games

+King Edward Mine is the venue for the International Mining Games when it is held in the UK and is where CSM student teams train before competitions overseas.